nucypher/nucypher/docs/source/architecture/worklock.rst

  - Additionally, there is more than one whale escrow, which would also cause the bonus ETH supply to reduce as well
  - Instead the following `whale resolution` algorithm is employed:

     #.
-Select the smallest whale bonus ETH escrow; in this case 700 ETH from `whale_1` < 770 ETH from `whale_2`
+Select the smallest whale bonus ETH escrow; in this case 6,100 ETH from `whale_1` < 6,300 ETH from `whale_2`
     #.
-Equalize the bonus ETH whale escrows for all other whales (in this case, just `whale_2` i.e. just you) to be the smallest whale bonus escrow i.e. 700 ETH in this case
+Equalize the bonus ETH whale escrows for all other whales (in this case, just `whale_2` i.e. just you) to be the smallest whale bonus escrow i.e. 6,100 ETH in this case
     #.
-Since your bonus ETH escrow is > 700 ETH, you will be refunded
+Since your bonus ETH escrow is > 6,100 ETH, you will be refunded

         .. math::

-            770 ETH - 700 ETH = 70 ETH
+            6,300 ETH - 6,100 ETH = 200 ETH

     #.
 This reduces the resulting bonus ETH supply which will now be

         .. math::

-            35,000 ETH - 70 ETH = 34,930 ETH
+            42,000 ETH - 200 ETH = 41,800 ETH

     #.
 We now need to calculate the bonus ETH refunds based on the updated bonus ETH supply, and the maximum stake size.
     #.
-Remember that everyone is allocated a 15,000 NU minimum, and the maximum stake size is 4,000,000 NU, so the most that can be allocated to you from the remaining NU is
+Remember that everyone is allocated a 15,000 NU minimum, and the maximum stake size is 30,000,000 NU, so the most that can be allocated to you from the remaining NU is

         .. math::

-            4,000,000 NU - 15,000 NU = 3,985,000 NU
+            30,000,000 NU - 15,000 NU = 29,985,000 NU

     #.
-Since we have multiple participants, our equation is the following , where `n` is the number of whale escrows
+Since we have multiple whales, our equation is the following , where `n` is the number of whale escrows

         .. math::